The Fund supports networks of state health policy decision makers to help identify, inspire, and inform policy leaders.

 The Milbank Memorial Fund is is a foundation that works to improve population health and health equity.

 The Milbank Memorial Fund has published The Milbank Quarterly, a peer-reviewed journal of population health and health policy since 1923.
-It has commissioned and published reports since early in the last century and, beginning in the early 1990s, published a series called Milbank Reports.
-From 1999 to 2013, the Fund co-published with the University of California Press a series of books titled California/Milbank Books on Health and the Public.
-The Fund currently publishes reports, issue briefs (shorter papers), case studies, and Milbank-supported reports, which are published with partner organizations.
-If you would like to suggest a publication idea within our key areas of state health leadership, primary care, or affordability, please email Communications Director Christine Haran at charan@milbank.org.
+It has also commissioned and published reports since early in the last century.
+Today, the Fund publishes reports, issue briefs, and case studies, as well as blogs, reported articles, and the View from Here.
+If you would like to suggest a publication idea within our key areas of state health leadership, primary care, or sustainable health care costs, please email Communications Director Christine Haran at charan@milbank.org.

 Clear Filters